avolab/episystem-workshop/scChIC-seq_tutorial.md

 > ### Hands-on: Mapping
 >
-> 1. Run `bwa` on the fastq files, using an mm10 reference genome.
+> 1. Run `bwa` on the fastq files, using an mm10 reference genome (the forward slash `\` is only used to split a long single line into multiple lines, so the long command can be printed on a PDF page).
 >
 > ```bash
-> bwa mem ../references/Mus_musculus.GRCm38.dna_rm.primary_assembly.fa demultiplexedR1_10000rows.fastq.gz demultiplexedR2_10000rows.fastq.gz > demux_map.sam
+> bwa mem ../references/Mus_musculus.GRCm38.dna_rm.primary_assembly.fa \

+> demultiplexedR1_10000rows.fastq.gz demultiplexedR2_10000rows.fastq.gz \

+> demux_map.sam
 > ```
 >
 > The output file containing all the mapping information is a `sam` file (in the example above, we gave it the name `demux_map.sam`, but you can change it an give it another name).
 An explanation of  the SAM format can be found ([HERE](https://en.wikipedia.org/wiki/SAM_%28file_format%29)).